TOSCA

 Advanced Output values

-In the following example the specified task was a debug ansible task that shows the value of a internal defined value:
+In the following example, the specified task was a debug ansible task that shows the value of a internally defined value.

 ...